Russo-Seymour-Welsh estimates for the Kostlan ensemble of random polynomials: Abstract

 \section{Abstract}

-We study crossing probabilities for the nodal set of the Kostlan ensemble of random homogeneous polynomials on the sphere.
-Our main result is a Russo-Seymour-Welsh (RSW) type estimate, that is, a lower bound on the probability that the nodal set crosses a quad that is \emph{uniform} in the degree of the polynomial, the `conformal type' of the quad, and on all relevant scales.
-Our work extends recent results by Beffara-Gayet \cite{BG16} for the local scaling limit of this ensemble; the main differences are that (i)~our result is valid \emph{before} passing to the limit, (ii) we work directly on the sphere, and (iii) our methods are able to handle small negative correlations, incompatible with the techniques of Tassion \cite{Tas16} as applied in \cite{BG16}.
+We study the percolation properties of the nodal structures of random fields.
+Lower bounds on crossing probabilities (RSW-type estimates) of quads by nodal domains or nodal sets of Gaussian ensembles of smooth random functions are established under the following assumptions: (i) sufficient symmetry; (ii) smoothness and non-degeneracy; (iii) local convergence of the covariance kernels; (iv) asymptotically non-negative correlations; and (v) uniform rapid decay of correlations.

-In a more general setting, we establish RSW estimates for the nodal sets of sequences of Gaussian random fields defined on either the sphere or the flat torus under the following assumptions: (i) sufficient symmetry; (ii) smoothness and non-degeneracy; (iii) local convergence of the covariance kernels; (iv) asymptotically non-negative correlations; and (v)~uniform rapid decay of correlations.
+The Kostlan ensemble is an important model of Gaussian homogeneous random polynomials.
+An application of our theory to the Kostlan ensemble yields RSW-type estimates that are uniform with respect to the degree of the polynomials and quads of controlled geometry, valid on all relevant scales.
+This extends the recent results on the local scaling limit of the Kostlan ensemble, due to Beffara and Gayet.